Deirdre18/ecommerce-django-app/README.md

 33) add Procfile so that server on Heroku uses Python and Django
 34) to use postgress db, add it in heroku dashboard and update code

-**NB: the above code can be run using 'python3 manage.py runserve'.
+The above code can be run using 'python3 manage.py runserve'.
 If deploying for production, please make sure debug=false and when testing turn debug=true and uncomment line 128 in settings.py file.
 In addition for every installation update requirements.txt (pip3 freeze > requirements.txt).
 After creating new apps (home, search, products, posts, etc), always migrate usiing python3 manage.py makemigrations and python3 manage.py migrate.**

 ## **Difficulties I came across**